 Stories from Jason Margolis

-I focus primarily on stories about global business and economics, but have also covered topics ranging from US foreign policy and politics, to climate change, to immigration reform.
+I focus primarily on stories about global business and economics, but have also covered topics including US foreign policy and politics, climate change, agriculture, and immigration reform.
 I began working at The World full time back in 2006.
-Since then, I’ve reported from more than 15 countries and 25 US states, including the top of a rickety tower 150 feet above the Panamanian jungle, an abandoned town near Chernobyl, Ukraine and shops and restaurants along the Texas-Mexico border.
+Since then, I’ve reported from more than 20 countries and 30 US states, including the top of a rickety tower 150 feet above the Panamanian jungle, an abandoned town near Chernobyl, Ukraine and shops and restaurants along the Texas-Mexico border.
 I feel quite lucky that this is my job.

-I’ve also been a reporter with KQED Public Radio in its Sacramento bureau, The Seattle Times newspaper, MarketWatch in San Francisco and NPR’s business desk based in Ann Arbor, Michigan.
+I’ve also been a reporter with KQED Public Radio in its Sacramento bureau, The Seattle Times newspaper, MarketWatch in San Francisco, and NPR’s business desk.
 I have a master’s degree in journalism from the University of California at Berkeley and a bachelor’s degree in history from UCLA.

 During the 2014-15 academic year, I was selected as a Knight-Wallace fellow at the University of Michigan where I joined a small group of domestic and international journalists to take a year of study.
 I focused my learning on climate change policies and science, as well as business sustainability practices and urban planning.
 I also took two screenwriting classes, learned to ice skate and ran my first marathon in Detroit.